[Skip to Content]

 4. Obtain a written response from management regarding approval or disapproval of the request.
 Any changes in the application or conditions of approval and whether the course is subject to withholding taxes or budgetary constraints should be stated.

-5. Submit the final course grade and registration receipts to the agency academic assistance coordinator after completing the course.
+5. After completing the course, submit the final course grade and registration receipts to the agency academic assistance coordinator.
 These documents are required for reimbursement.